Luca96/carla-driving-rl-agent/README.md

 ## Cite this Work

-If this work is useful for your own research, please consider citing the paper, and/or mentioning this repository:
+If this work is useful for your own research, please cite the paper, and/or mention this repository:
 ```bibtex
 @inproceedings{anzalone2021reinforced,
   title={Reinforced Curriculum Learning For Autonomous Driving In Carla},